"We travel not to escape life, but for life not to escape us." - anonymous

 • Dunedin is a city in South Island, New Zealand, at the head of the Otago Harbor.

-• It's known for its Scottish heritage, Victorian and Edwardian architecture, and a large student population.
+• It's famous for its Scottish roots, old Victorian and Edwardian buildings, and many students.

-• Walk across Dunedin’s downtown Octagon and Esplanade, and you’ll be welcomed by the aroma of award-winning roasted coffee beans and an eclectic range of restaurants and cuisines.
+• Walk through Dunedin’s downtown Octagon and Esplanade, where the smell of top roasted coffee and a mix of restaurants greet you.

 • Excellent hiking and cycling trails dot the dramatic landscape of the adjoining Otago Peninsula, home to colonies of albatross, sea lions and rare yellow-eyed penguins.